AdrianAntico/AutoQuant/README.md

   * XGBoost (for Linux)
   * LightGBM (for Linux)
   * AutoML - medium debth grid tuning for Deeplearning, XGBoost (if available), DRF, GBM, GLM, and StackedEnsembles
+2. **AutoH20Scoring** Scoring models that were built with the AutoH20Modeler function
 2. **AutoTS**: Automated time series modeling function.
 Automatically finds the best model fit from the suite of models below (using optimized box-cox transformations), along with generating forecasts and evaluation metrics.
 * Models include:
   * ARIFIMA: Auto Regressive Fractional Integrated Moving Average